ZwerOxotnik/teams-zo/README.md

 For more information, see [Installing Mods on the Factorio wiki](https://wiki.factorio.com/index.php?title=Installing_Mods).

-If you have downloaded the source archive (GitLab):

-* copy the mod directory into your factorio mods directory
-* rename the mod directory to teams_*versionnumber*, where *versionnumber* is the version of the mod that you've downloaded (e.g., 1.0.0)

 ## License

 This project is copyright © 2019 ZwerOxotnik \<zweroxotnik@gmail.com\>.